-Exposure to asbestos can cause serious long-term health issues and even death.
+Exposure to asbestos in homes can cause serious long-term health issues and even death.
 Asbestos was widely used in B.C. as a building material until the early 1990s, and it can be present in many areas of older buildings.
 If you suspect asbestos is present, do not touch or move it.
 Only qualified professionals can remove asbestos.

 How workers are exposed